 Next, you'll add the multidimensional voxel layer to the scene, choose a display variable, and change the layer's appearance.

-- On the ribbon, on the Map tab, in the Layer section, click the Add Data drop-down arrow.
+- On the ribbon, on the Map tab, in the Layer group, click the Add Data drop-down arrow.

 - From the list of options, choose Multidimensional Voxel Layer.